sirockin/bdd-patterns/README.md

 - `godog` does not support cucumber parameter syntax so regular expressions are used for these
 - `go` does not support arrow functions so the implementation of actions tasks etc uses standard functions
 - the implementation code is placed in a `domain` folder and package, and accessed via an `Application` interface as a first step to providing a driver-based solution
+- We now inject the application into the test suite via the go TestFeatures() function so we no longer have an exported InitializeScenarios function.
+This means the tests can no longer be run from `godocg run` but instead should be run from `go test`

 To do:
 - Try providing an http/gprc implementation then separating application/domain to allow the same scenarios and specs to be used for the domain and implementation as per [go-specs-greet](https://github.com/quii/go-specs-greet)